Check out answers to many of the frequently asked questions:

 Nominees qualifying under federal government eligibility guidelines for free or reduced price school meals, even if they have not applied for free or reduced price school meals at their sending schools, may apply for MFAA scholarships.
 Certification of eligibility will be required when nominees are selected.

-Students live in Wells House, located relatively near all facilities utilized by the Fine Arts Academy.
-Academy participants are assigned by gender to separate halls.
+Students live in Wells House, located relatively near all facilities utilized by MFAA.
+Participants are assigned by gender to separate halls.
 Each Academy student shares a room with another participant from another school and discipline to encourage a sense of community within the Academy.
 Academy officials make room assignments.
-Each Resident Assistant works closely with about 15-20 students to supervise the residence life experience.
+Each Resident Assistant works closely with approximately 15-20 students to supervise the residence life experience.
 In addition, university residence life and security personnel ensure a safe environment for participants.

 The MFAA program is concentrated and progressive.
 Departures from and visitors to the Academy compromise the academic and artistic experience and disrupt the culture and community of the Academy.
 Absences are only allowed in extenuating or special circumstances at the discretion of the MFAA director.